opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 Performance and profiling
 -------------------------

-All queries made with Analytics are executed by Spark.
+All queries made with Tumult Analytics are executed by Spark.
 If you are having performance problems, you will probably want to look at `Spark performance-tuning options <https://spark.apache.org/docs/latest/sql-performance-tuning.html>`_.